 Speaking of different perspectives, the film's scheming sea witch, Ursula, couldn't be a greater contrast to the innocent Ariel.
 In this version, Melissa McCarthy steps into the role of the famous Disney villain, inspired by iconic drag queen, Divine.

 "I'm a huge Divine fan," McCarthy tells Refinery29 Australia.
 "I have been since I was in high school...
 I have been going to drag shows since I was not supposed to be going to drag shows, and I'll leave it at that," she laughs.

 McCarthy says she leaned into the unapologetic nature of drag performers in perfecting her portrayal of Ariel's aunt.

 "I think it's built into the recipe of Ursula," she explains.
 "It's that wit, that humour and that kind of bigger than life quality that she has, that I certainly brought in.
 And I tried to put my own spin on top of it."

 That's truly the beauty of this remake — putting its own spin on the classic.
-It pays homage to the original with its musical numbers and memorable supporting characters like the red Jamaican crab Sebastian, tropical fish Flounder, and seagull Scuttle.
+It pays homage to the original with its musical numbers and memorable supporting characters like crab Sebastian, tropical fish Flounder, and seagull Scuttle.
 But through its diversity, CGI reimagining of life under the sea, and a tweak to the plot that I won't give away here, we're transported to a more relatable, and more magical world of The Little Mermaid.